 Does Medicare Cover Telehealth Services?

-Medicare Part B covers a portion of certain telehealth services including office visits, consultations and psychotherapy, but you are still responsible for your deductible and 20 percent of the cost.
-Medicare Advantage plans may offer more telehealth services than Original Medicare.
+Medicare can cover telehealth services like office visits, consultations and psychotherapy.
+You will be responsible for 20% of the cost.
+Some Medicare Advantage plans may offer expanded telehealth services.

 Telehealth is the delivery of health services remotely through digital communications or telecommunications.
-This can include through live video conferencing, over smartphones and tablets through mobile health apps.
+This includes live video conferencing over smartphones, tablets and computers through mobile health apps.

 It is part of a much larger field called telemedicine that applies to wide-ranging virtual health and medical services.